davidmunoz4185/neighborhood/README.md

 ```language
 git clone https://github.com/davidmunoz4185/neighborhood.git
 ```

 and open file __index.html__ in your favorite browser:

 ![App](IMGs/ScreenShot.jpg)

-Take into account that if you have no connectivity, an alert message can appear ...
+Take into account that if you have no connectivity, an alert message will appear ...

 ## Technology used ...